Azure DevOps

 Add user

-In the Add new users section enter the name example-name you've given while App registration in the Azure terminal.
-Select all the options as same as shown in the below image.
+In the Add new users section, enter the name example-name that you provided during App registration in the Azure terminal.
+Select all the options as shown in the image below, under Add to projects select the projects you want to integrate and then click on Add.

 Add App